 You can make it work.
 Even when things are hard and you think you should stop.
 The human body is capable of handling a lot more than we think.
 Once you realize this fact, you can become whatever you want in life.
 You simply need to keep going, keep pushing, and become addicted to hard work.
 By doing so, you’ll go beyond pain and suffering and pass your perceived limitations.

-Passion and talent can only get you to a certain point.
-What you really need is hard work.
+- Passion and talent can only get you to a certain point.
+What you really need is hard work and self-discipline.